 The role of an educator is one of tremendous responsibility.
-We are literally shaping, influencing and developing our children and young people who someday in the future will be responsible for our society.
-We have a direct impact on these children’s self-esteems, attitudes, perspectives, goals, outlook on life and their future plans.
+We are literally shaping, influencing, and developing our children and young people who someday in the future will be responsible for our society.
+We have a direct impact on these children’s self-esteem, attitudes, perspectives, goals, outlook on life, and future plans.

 Teaching is more than learning the strategies, methodologies, theories, and curriculum.
 Teaching comes from the heart.
 A true teacher’s heart needs to hold and accept every child regardless of circumstance.
 Teaching takes an abundance of patience, understanding, love, sensitivity, and perseverance.
 I believe that “teachers” are born to be “teachers”.
 It is almost a calling.
 I have never considered any other profession.
 The decision to be a teacher was made at a very young age.
 My family background includes many teachers; from grandparents, parents, and cousins.
 I guess it is in “my blood” so to speak.
 I consider it an honour and privilege to teach.
 It is a responsibility that I take very seriously for I am, in part, shaping and moulding the children that sit before me.
 I need to have a positive impact and be a positive influence on each of the children.
 There is a verse that I absolutely love – it goes like this.
 “100 years from now, it will not matter what kind of car I drove, what kind of house I lived in, how much money I had, nor what kind of clothes I wore.
 But the world may be a better place because I was important in the life of a child.”

 My teaching career expands across two provinces and over 30 years.
 I absolutely love what I do.
 I would be nowhere else.